powellblyth/snatch-test/readme.md

 This runs the unit test (s) in the project.
 There's only one, which is for demonstration purposes I would expect more in a production project

+## My testing
+I used the postman collection attached, snatch_postman_collection.json

+## ERRATA
+I'm not sure the phone number is unique.
+Pretty easy to extend the code to do this

+Only one unit test - shows willing but not coverage

+no User tests - No framework ,apologies